‘Naked, bare, nothing meaningful’ - northern leaders hit out at Boris Johnson’s levelling up speech

 Nor was it only politicians who appeared unsatisfied by the lack of detail.

-And Erica Roscoe, senior research fellow at IPPR North, said that, while local leadership empowerment would help boost local economies, it had to be supported by government funding and support.
+And Erica Roscoe, senior research fellow at the Institute for Public Policy Research (IPPR) North, said that, while local leadership empowerment would help boost local economies, it had to be supported by government funding and support.

 “The evidence is clear – levelling up can only be achieved if places are empowered to level up for themselves,” she said.
 “From better living standards, to better work, health and a better democracy – leaders across England are beginning to show the difference that devolution can make, but limits to their powers and competition for short term funding initiatives mean they cannot realise their communities’ full potential.

-"We need a fair, transparent settlement in which power is shared between places and government – not piecemeal projects where government continues to hold all of the strings because that isn’t real, progressive devolution.
-The Prime Minister must let go to level up.”
+“We need a fair, transparent settlement in which power is shared between places and government – not piecemeal projects where government continues to hold all of the strings because that isn’t real, progressive devolution.
+The prime minister must let go to level up.”

 Even Conservative MPs appeared lost for words by the speech.
 Many of the 2019 intake of northern and Midlands Tories – usually highly vocal on social media – had not posted reactions by late afternoon.
 Those that did chose not to get bogged down in any detail.